arcus/education_modules/pandas_transform/pandas_transform.md

 * Real data is often missing entries.

 <div class = "important">
 For this module we will be looking at some fake Covid-19 testing data.
 Although this data is designed to mimic realistic data with plausible patterns and values, **there is no Protected Health Information in this data**.
-If you are a fan of the fictional series "Game of Thones," however, you might recognize some familiar characters.
+If you are a fan of the fictional series "Game of Thrones," however, you might recognize some familiar characters.

 This data is saved as a [csv file hosted on GitHub](https://raw.githubusercontent.com/arcus/education_modules/embedded_code/a_sample_module_template/covid_testing.csv).
 </div>